Hakorr/Userscripts/Aternos.com/Methods/BypassAntiAdblock.md

 * *Note that they're probably all patched but should work with slight adjustments!*

-* Some of the functions require JQuery!
+* Some of the functions might require JQuery!

 ---